aws-amplify/amplify-hosting/FAQ.md

 If you previously had our GitHub App installed for using our [PR Previews feature](https://docs.aws.amazon.com/amplify/latest/userguide/pr-previews.html), you would have received an email asking you to Accept/Reject this change to our GitHub App Permissions.

 To learn more about setting up GitHub access, check out our [docs](https://docs.aws.amazon.com/amplify/latest/userguide/setting-up-GitHub-access.html)

+### Using pnpm as a package manager

+If your application uses pnpm as a package manager you may encounter issues with your application not working due to HTTP Error 500 when deployed.
+Additionally, you may find yourself having difficulties building your app due to the size of the build output exceeding the max allowed size.
+It's likely related to the way Amplify handles symlinks created by pnpm's default node linker (isolated).

+The issue arises because Amplify has changed the way it supports symlinks.
+This has impacted applications that use pnpm and the isolated node linker, as it relies on symlinks from a virtual store at `node_modules/.pnpm`.

+To resolve this issue, you need to switch to using the hoisted node linker by setting `node-linker=hoisted` in the `.npmrc` file.
+The hoisted node linker creates a flat node_modules without symlinks, similar to the node_modules created by npm or Yarn Classic.

+Please note that this modification to the `.npmrc` file will be necessary moving forward in order to successfully host applications using pnpm as a package manager.

 ## SSR (Web Compute)